SpudGunMan/meshing-around/README.md

 ### File Monitor Alerts
 - **File Mon**: Monitor a flat/text file for changes, brodcast the contents of the message to mesh channel.
+- **News File**: on request of news the contents of the file is returned.

 ### Data Reporting
 - **HTML Generator**: Visualize bot traffic and data flows with a built-in HTML generator for [data reporting](logs/README.md).